Portree

+Portree (/pɔːrˈtriː/; Port Rìgh, [pʰɔrˠʃt̪ˈɾiː]) is the capital and largest town of the Isle of Skye in the Inner Hebrides of Scotland.
+It is a civil parish and lies within the Highland council area, around 74 mi from its administrative centre of Inverness.

-Attractions in the town include the Aros centre which celebrates the island's Gaelic heritage.
+Portree has a harbour, fringed by cliffs, with a pier designed by Thomas Telford.
+Attractions in the town include the former Aros Centre, now the Isle of Skye Candle Co.
+Visitor Centre, which celebrates the island's Gaelic heritage.
 Further arts provision is made through arts organisation ATLAS Arts, a Creative Scotland regularly-funded organisation.
 The town also serves as a centre for tourists exploring the island.

 Around 939 people (37.72% of the population) can speak Scottish Gaelic.

-The A855 road leads north out of the town, passing through villages such as Achachork, Staffin and passes the rocky landscape of the Storr before reaching the landslip of the Quiraing.
+Portree is connected to the Skye Bridge by the A87 road, which then leads northwards to Uig.
+The A855 road also leads north out of the town, passing through villages such as Achachork, Staffin and passes the rocky landscape of the Storr before reaching the landslip of the Quiraing.

 Etymology

 The current name, Port Rìgh translates as 'king's port', possibly from a visit by King James V of Scotland in 1540.
 However this etymology has been contested, since James did not arrive in peaceful times.
 The older name appears to have been Port Ruighe(adh), meaning 'slope harbour'.

 Prior to the 16th century the settlement's name was Kiltaraglen ('the church of St. Talarican') from Gaelic Cill Targhlain.